Hoverflies

 Hoverflies belong to the family Syrphidae, a family within the order Diptera (true flies).
 They are then divided into subfamilies and tribes but these divisions, although generally still used, are now considered to be artificial and subject to revision.

-Most people will recognise some of the common ones from their gardens even though they may not know what they are.
+and most people will recognise some of the common ones even though they may not know what they are.
 There will also be many people that may never have seen or noticed them, even more so for those that have lived in cities and spent their working life inside buildings.
-Often known as Flower flies in the USA and some other countries they have come to prominence as being important pollinators.
+Often known as Flower flies in the USA and some other countries they have come to prominence as being important pollinators as well as being food for a number of other species.

 In some species, the larvae are saprotrophs, eating decaying plant and animal matter in the soil or in ponds and streams.
-In other species, the larvae are insectivores and prey on aphids, thrips, and other plant-sucking insects.
+In other species, the larvae are insectivores and prey on aphids, thrips, and other plant-sucking insects and some of the Volucella species put their eggs in bee and wasp nests.
 Understanding these requirements will help us provide and conserve the conditions in which they can maintain healthy populations.
 Some members of the Eristalini tribe are quite common and breed in decaying organic materials such as run-offs from dung heaps (Eristalis) or in ponds and ditches (e.g. Anasimyia).
 Some others, such as Myathropa and Mallota breed in wet rotting tree stumps and rot holes.
 A characteristic feature of this tribe is the larvae known as "rat-tailed maggots" with a rear positioned telescopic breathing tube, allowing the larvae to breathe while living submerged in water or mud.
 Although many people are disgusted if they see these it’s important to conserve them and not think they are something horrible.

 The most commonly encountered rat-tailed maggot is the larva of the drone fly, Eristalis tenax..
 They live in stagnant, oxygen-deprived water, with a high organic content and can live in sewage lagoons and cesspools.
 There are several of hoverfly species that share this manner of larval development.
 They do not live in clean water.